kitpages/KitpagesCmsBundle/README.md

 State of the project
 ====================
-In beta state.
+In production state.

 * a lot of documentation is missing
 * no unit test
 * only works on unix/linux hosting

-We are begining to use it at Kitpages for small websites.
+We are are using this CMS at Kitpages for websites.

 Features
 ========